 Since September 2015 we opened a third school in a different geographical location, Arafo Luther King, born of the LK joint project in order to transfer our best teaching practices to children in the area of the valley of Güimar and Candelaria.

-In these 44 years of educational experience the Luther King centres have trained more than 14,000 students who are now actors and protagonists of a society that moves forward, towards creativity and productivity, respect and sustainability, justice and solidarity.
+In these extensive years of educational experience, the Luther King centres have trained more than 14,000 students who are now actors and protagonists of a society that moves forward, towards creativity and productivity, respect and sustainability, justice and solidarity.

 Why Luther King?